It’s all your fault Barnbougle Dunes!

 The Wind Picks Up

 Passing Reg’s Hut, the walk from the fourth green to the fifth tee is one of the greatest walks in all golf.
-Set high upon the dunes above the ocean, we were spell-bound as we crossed what is known as the Barnbougle Dune Top Walk.
-Looking down at the beaches below could feel the winds pick up speed as it blew across the Bass Straight.
+Set high upon the dunes above the ocean, we were spellbound as we crossed what is known as the Barnbougle Dune Top Walk.
+Looking down at the beaches below could feel the winds pick up speed as they blew across the Bass Straight.

-I had 206-yards to the pin, hit 6-iron, and was over the green.
+I had 188 meters (206 yards) to the pin, hit 6-iron, and was over the green.
 Probably even 2 clubs long!
 But I was ecstatic being able to get up and down and write 3 on the scorecard!

 A Golf Hole Carved from Heaven

 Menekse played the hole up the left side, and we met again at the long narrow green.
-Her approach shot had come to rest about 2 yards short of the elevated green.
-“Should I putt this?” she wondered aloud, trying to decide between a wedge and putter.
-Electing her putter, she proceeded to hole out a good 60-footer for a fantastic par!
+Her approach shot had come to rest about 2 meters short of the elevated green.
+“Should I putt this?” she wondered aloud, trying to decide between a wedge and her putter.
+Electing her putter, she proceeded to hole out a good 20-meter putt for a fantastic par!
 Ah, yes, you should putt that!

 Be sure to look back at the fairway when you walk off because the sixth hole at Barnbougle looks like it was carved from heaven!